 “I made a fool of myself in front of the girl I like.”
 He spoke without thinking, but once he started he felt obliged to continue.
 “Everyone thinks I’m wasting my money on college.
 My grandfather was a carpenter, and my dad works in a cabinet factory.
 I’m studying architecture so I can design homes as well as build them.
 Nobody gets it.
 They all just think I’m a dork.
 I guess today I proved them right.”

-A glittering, silver cloud rose from her shoulders to descend upon him.
+A glittering, silver cloud rose from her shoulders to descend upon him like a cloak.
 Magic sank into his skin until it tingled as if his whole body had fallen sleep and finally begun to wake.

 “Are you saying that I can do magic?”
-Everything she said sounded too far out to be real, but his chest still buzzed with shock at her open display of power.
+Everything she said sounded too far out to be real, but his chest was still buzzing with the power she’d laid over him.
 Her lips pursed with strained patience.

 “Strictly speaking, no. You will merely have the skill to complete whatever task you set your mind to.”
 She waved her arm in a sweeping arc.
 “I leave you this glade.
 It is a sliver of my world transported to yours.
-While you are here the fae cannot find you.
+While you are here, the fae cannot find you.
 Take care when you step off this land.
 Waking me won you powerful enemies.
+They will not soon forget your name.
 Forgive me, I dare not tarry further.
-If Winterthorn cast me out I will have to travel the hidden pathways to return.
+If Winterthorn cast me out I must travel the hidden pathways to learn what has become of my world in my absence.
 Farewell, Tadgh Sorley.”

 She vanished as if she’d been sucked into the space between molecules.
 Tadgh held up a hand to call her back, but she was already gone.